-The organization has provisions for safe water, electricity, medical gases and vacuum systems.
+The organization has provisions for safe water, electricity, medical gases and vacuum systems and other services.

 - a.
 Potable water and electricity are available round the clock. - b.
 Alternate sources are provided for in case of failure. - c.
 The organisation regularly tests the alternate sources. - d.
-There is a maintenance plan for piped medical gas, compressed air and vacuum installation.
+There is a maintenance plan for piped medical gas, compressed air and vacuum installation, wherever applicable.